 Occasionally breaking this rule is not going to jeopardise your treatment completely, so don't worry if you have a wedding or another big event coming up and you want to be able to keep your aligners out all day.

 However, if you regularly leave your aligners out for more than four hours a day, your teeth won't move as planned.
 Your next set of aligners might not fit properly, and you'll end up having to wear them for longer to get your teeth back on track.
+Your dentist may even need to add extra aligners at the end of your treatment if you have deviated from your treatment plan.
 This will mean your Invisalign treatment takes longer than originally expected.